 This range has a very generously sized 5.8-cubic-foot oven and five burners of varying power, including one for quick boils, an oval one for a griddle or fish poacher and one for keeping the soup warm for a latecomer.
 Thanks to an innovative design, you can clean messes from boilovers without removing the grates, and the grates themselves can be cleaned in the dishwasher.
 One thing to keep in mind is that Whirlpool's AquaLift is a steam-cleaning cycle and won't make much of a dent on burnt-on stains.
 It's best to do quick wipe outs after any messy baking or roasting.

-People who love to cook enough to invest in a pro-style range are often willing to make room in their kitchen for a 36-inch range.
-The Monogram ZGP366NNSS offers six high-powered burners, each one offering a steak-searing 18,000 Btu of power as well as the ability to be turned down very low.
+People who love cooking enough to invest in a pro-style range are often willing to make room in their kitchen for a 36-inch range.
+The Monogram ZGP366NTSS offers two high-powered burners, each one offering a steak-searing 23,000 Btu of power as well as four other burners.
+They are all able to be turned down very low for simmering.
+The grates can also be reversed to accommodate a round bottomed wok.

-This Monogram's oven is one of the largest you can find, with 6.2 cubic feet of space and three racks; two of the racks slide out on ball bearings and all can be left in place during the self-clean cycle.
+This Monogram's oven is one of the largest you can find, with 6.2 cubic feet of space and three racks; two of the racks glide out.
 The convection oven distributes heat evenly, so it can bake several sheets of cookies at one time.